sergiofgonzalez/python-workbench/part_5-misc/02_sqlalchemy/README.md

 The purpose of an ORM framework is to allow you to treat your database with regular Python objects.
 However, as databases do not store objects, it's important to understand how the associations between objects can be represented in a database.

+The following section will be a deep-dive on the associations between objects and how they can be represented on the database.
+You will start learning how to properly categorize the relationships between:
++ one-to-one
++ one-to-many and many-to-one
++ many-to-many

+Then, you will see the different ways in which you can represent those relationships as tables in the database.
+Subsequently, you will see how those can be represented as Python objects using SQLAlchemy ORM.

 #### Identifying the type of relationship between classes

 Typically, you will start with an informal class diagram depicting your entities/classes and the relationship between them.
 That informal diagram should lead to a more strict identification of the tables that should be created in the database, and the nature of the cardinality between them(i.e., type of relationship):